 The goal remains the same.
-Limit exposure to negativity yet benefit from outside input related to the world around us.
+We want to limit exposure to negativity and benefit from relevant information about the world around us.

-I tested a 5-Step method that takes 30 minutes to set up and 15-20 minutes (once per week) to tweak to perfection.
+I developed a 5-Step method that requires 30 minutes to set up and 15-20 minutes (once per week) to tweak to perfection.

-Social media users average 2.5 hours per day across various platforms so this time expense pales in comparison.
+The average social media user average 2.5 hours per day across various platforms so this won’t require much of a time commitment.

 Step 1: Register a Feedly account